Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-12-04-advent-of-code-in-python-day-2.markdown

 Total score = 4 + 1 + 7 = 12

 ### Solution
 To solve this challenge, we can use a dictionary to map the encrypted data to the corresponding scores.
-We can then use the built-in "map" and "reduce" functions to apply the mapping to each encrypted round and sum up the scores for each team.
+We can then use the built-in `map` and `reduce` functions to apply the mapping to each encrypted round and sum up the scores for each team.

 Here is the code for my solution:
 ```python